chengjunyan1/personal-page/index.md

 * **Approach:** **Neural-Symbolic Agentic Systems**, I combine the powerful **LLM-agentic** systems with symbolic approaches, including logic, programming language, and optimization methods.
 * **Applications:** I am especially interested in *Financial **Economics***, *Scientific Discovery*, *Systems and Software Engineering*, and *Robotics*.

-I seriously care about how AI can make a fairer, happier, Pareto-efficient society, as it is not simply a problem of better automation or higher productivity.
+I seriously care about how AI can make a fairer, happier, and efficient society, as it is not simply a problem of better automation or higher productivity.

 <!--
 I am a third-year Ph.D. candidate at Dartmouth College, with full funding from [PhD Innovation Fellowship](https://engineering.dartmouth.edu/graduate/phdi) (Thayer & Tuck collaborative program, hosted by [Dr. Eric R. Fossum](https://engineering.dartmouth.edu/community/faculty/eric-fossum)).
 I interned for 6 months at the [Allen Institute for AI (Ai2)](https://allenai.org/) under [Dr. Kyle Richardson](https://www.nlp-kyle.com/) on ***autonomous scientific discovery***.
 My research is driven by the goal of developing and understanding the foundations of **autonomous**, **trustworthy**, and **scalable** intelligent systems capable of *robustly* tackling *complex* real-world problems.
 It is based on my visions of the future relationship between AI, humans, and the world, that may be made possible with such systems as foundations (difficulty ascending):